Global Policy Dialogue Series

 Advancing equitable livelihoods in food systems

-Eradicating hunger and achieving food security remain major challenges to humanity and to sustainability, and are being exacerbated by the COVID-19 pandemic.
-To support the UN system’s efforts towards eliminating hunger, UN DESA held a Global Policy Dialogue on food security in the context of demographic change and rural development on 16 December 2020.
+To support the UN system’s efforts towards eliminating hunger, UN DESA held a Global Policy Dialogue on food security in the context of demographic change and rural development.
 The event also served as a UN Food Systems Summit Dialogue aligned with Action Track 4, giving participants an opportunity to inform the process of the 2021 Summit.
 Watch the event on UN DESA’s Facebook page.

 Gender Equality: a Data and Policy Dialogue